tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 <hr>

-## II-A. Mobile breakpoint
+## II-A. Mobile CSS breakpoint

 - Here's the CSS media query and rules for a mobile browser (type this in!):

 ![screenshot](_images/_technobabble/HW-technobabble-4.png)

-- This media query will apply to all devices where the `min-width` (usually meaning the width of the device when held in portrait orientation) is `320px` or larger
+- This media query will apply to ***all*** devices where the `min-width` (usually meaning the width of the device when held in portrait orientation) is `320px` or larger
-- And this means ALL phones tablets, desktops (that understand media queries) will receive these rules
+- And this means ALL phones, tablets and desktops (that understand media queries) will receive these rules
 - Note: Even the original iPhone was 320 x 480, so it would use this query (although some early androids were 240 x 320, so they'd miss out!)
 - What does this media query do?
   - Turns on flexbox, a column layout, centered horizontally and vertically